ND, United States

 Nietfeld, J.J. et al. BBMT 2008; 14:316-322

-- Why is it important to ship cord blood with a special courier?
+- Why is it important to choose a Family Bank that is accredited?

 The Parent's Guide to Cord Blood Foundation recommends that parents select a Family Bank whose laboratory has been inspected and accredited by an accreditation agency specific to cord blood banking, as this provides a degree of quality assurance.